 Red Velvet Cake

-- In a large bowl, whisk together 1 cup vegetable oil, 1 cup buttermilk, 2 large eggs, 2 tsp vanilla extract, 1 tsp white vinegar, and 2 squirts of red gel food coloring.
+- In a large bowl, whisk together 1 cup vegetable oil, 1 cup buttermilk, 2 large eggs, 2 tsp vanilla extract, 1 tsp white vinegar, and 1 tsp red gel food coloring.
 Mix until combined and the batter is evenly colored.

 - Add 2 cups of granulated sugar and whisk for 30 seconds to help dissolve the sugar.

-- Then mix in 2 tsp cocoa powder, 1 tsp salt, 1 tsp baking soda, and 1/2 tsp baking powder.
-Whisk until no clumps remain.
+- Then mix in 2 1/2 cups flour, 2 tsp cocoa powder, 1 tsp salt, 1 tsp baking soda, and 1/2 tsp baking powder.
+Whisk until combined.
+The batter should be smooth,

 - Level the cake tops with a serrated knife once they're fully cooled.
 Use a fork to crumble the cake tops, and cover and set aside.
 If you're making these in advance, wrap and freeze them at this point.